cheeenx/anddea-revanced-extended-magisk-module/README.md

-I don't know how to code and this is for my personal use so I don't include universal architecture.
+# I don't know how to code.
+This is for my personal use so I don't include universal architecture.

 #### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
 There are many that uses my modules and impersonates ReVanced.